Cambodian opposition rallies for second day after protest death

 "We still have one more week before September 23," he said.
 "We'll work hard to find a solution acceptable to both sides."

-Analysts see the standoff as a war of attrition stacked in favour of a premier not known for compromise.
+Analysts see the standoff as a war of attrition stacked in favor of a premier not known for compromise.

 Hun Sen, 61, has been a dominant force in Cambodia for years and has taken credit for steering it away from a chaotic past towards economic growth and development.